d3v1l1989/Followarr/README.md

 1. Check if Docker is installed
 2. Create necessary directories
 3. Set up the .env file from the template
+4. **Offer to open the .env file for editing** (or you can edit it later)
-4. Pull the Docker image
+5. Pull the Docker image
-5. Start the container
+6. Start the container

 ### Manual Docker Installation